Smart Camera Security

 There are, of course, inarguable benefits to clouds connected cameras; the value in being able to access video feeds from wherever you are, intelligent alerting of activities when you are out, capturing video events in the cloud to ensure they can be retrieved no matter what happens to the cameras, and the ability to easily share recordings with friends, security or law enforcement as required.

 Generally speaking, devices from specialist name brand companies employ far better software design, and have a far better security focus.
 They do this simply because it’s good business.
-They are endeavouring to make a recognisable security brand, and attract a lot more scrutiny from media and security researchers alike.
+They are endeavoring to make a recognizable security brand, and attract a lot more scrutiny from media and security researchers alike.
 As such, it’s in their best interests to ensure they don’t have any embarrassing security gaffs.

 But security is genuinely hard.
 It’s easy for seemingly minor mistakes to be overlooked and exploited to worm into a devices software and take advantage.
 Even here, you get what you pay for.
 Specialists camera makers like Ring, Canary, NetGear and Anker maintain their products via over the air updates, and issues can be quickly addressed when discovered.
 Cheap Off brand products, on the other hand, are likely to never get a software update, or even have the capability to do so.